Chief factors in Polish groups: Introduction

 \begin{defn} Let $G$ and $H$ be topological groups.
 A continuous homomorphism $\psi:G\rightarrow H$ is a \defbold{normal compression} if it is injective with a dense, normal image.
 We will refer to $H$ as a normal compression of $G$ in cases where the choice of $\psi$ is not important. \end{defn}

 Let $\psi: G \rightarrow H$ be a normal compression between topological groups $G$ and $H$ and let $H$ act on itself by conjugation.
-As abstract groups, there is a unique action of $H$ on $G$ by automorphisms, which we call the \defbold{$\psi$-equivariant action} , that makes $\psi$ an $H$-equivariant map.
+As abstract groups, there is a unique action of $H$ on $G$ by automorphisms, which we call the \defbold{$\psi$-equivariant action} , that makes $\psi$ an $H$-equivariant map, that is, such that $\psi(h.g) = h\psi(g)h\inv$ for all $g \in G$ and $h \in H$.
 If $G$ and $H$ are Polish, this action is well-behaved, and we have good control over the structure of the associated semidirect product.

-\begin{thm}[(See Proposition~\ref{prop:compression_action_cont} and Theorem~\ref{thm:psi-compression_factor_rel})] Let $G$ and $H$ be Polish groups, $\psi: G \rightarrow H$ be a normal compression, and $G \rtimes_{\psi} H$ be the associated semidirect product equipped with the product topology. \begin{enumerate}[(1)] \item $G \rtimes_{\psi} H$ is a Polish topological group. \item $\pi:G\rtimes_{\psi}H\rightarrow H$ via $(g,h)\mapsto \psi(g)h$ is a continuous surjective homomorphism, $\ker(\pi)=\{(g\inv,\psi(g))\mid g\in G\}$, and $\ker(\pi)\simeq G$ as topological groups. \item $\psi = \pi \circ \iota$ where $\iota: G \rightarrow G\rtimes_{\psi}H$ is the usual inclusion. \item $G\rtimes_{\psi}H =\ol{\iota(G)\ker (\pi)}$, and the subgroups $\iota(G)$ and $\ker(\pi)$ are closed normal subgroups of $G\rtimes_{\psi}H$ with trivial intersection. \end{enumerate} \end{thm}
+\begin{thm}[See Proposition~\ref{prop:compression_action_cont} and Theorem~\ref{thm:psi-compression_factor_rel}] Let $G$ and $H$ be Polish groups, $\psi: G \rightarrow H$ be a normal compression, and $G \rtimes_{\psi} H$ be the associated semidirect product equipped with the product topology. \begin{enumerate}[(1) ] \item $G \rtimes_{\psi} H$ is a Polish topological group. \item $\pi:G\rtimes_{\psi}H\rightarrow H$ via $(g,h)\mapsto \psi(g)h$ is a continuous surjective homomorphism, $\ker(\pi)=\{(g\inv,\psi(g))\mid g\in G\}$, and $\ker(\pi)\simeq G$ as topological groups. \item $\psi = \pi \circ \iota$ where $\iota: G \rightarrow G\rtimes_{\psi}H$ is the usual inclusion. \item $G\rtimes_{\psi}H =\ol{\iota(G)\ker (\pi)}$, and the subgroups $\iota(G)$ and $\ker(\pi)$ are closed normal subgroups of $G\rtimes_{\psi}H$ with trivial intersection. \end{enumerate} \end{thm}

 This factorization imposes a considerable structural restriction on normal compressions in the category of Polish groups, which allows us to relate the normal subgroup structure and topological structure of $G$ to that of $H$ and vice versa.
 The next theorem is a special case of a result of this kind.